MartaVanin/fantastic-waddle/content/authors/admin/_index.md

 I am interested in (developing) computational tools and methods for pretty much all-things (electricity) distribution system modelling and optimization.
 In particular, my main interests and expertise lie in the exploitation of digital measurements to achieve a better understanding of the network state and physical properties, as well as the development of solutions that improve current network management practices.
 As a general rule, I favor _exact_ methods, unless there really is a strong case for approximations or heuristics, and solutions that are applicable to generic real-life distribution networks.

-Presently, my main research activities include:
+interests: Presently, my main research activities include:
 - system monitoring, through _state estimation_,
 - system identification/parameter estimation either in (near-)real-time or with historical data,
 - optimal asset management to increase the penetration of renewable energy resources without causing congestion,